rmccoy7541/neand_sQTL/log.md

 ```
 I'm concatting again, but in a supervised way this time.
 Hopefully 6 hours and 4 cores is enough to do this.
 Not having the dev node is really screwing things up.

+I ran NPEC on all of the generated nominal chunks for each one of the three tissues I'm working with.
+I may eventually need to do it for the other tissues I've already worked with but we will see.
+The goal is to produce NPE files to then concatenate and extract the top Neanderthal calls from.
+I'm doing practice-practice presentation next Monday so I really need to step it up.
+I don't know why I volunteered for it.

 ### 03/31/2019
 ```